h2steffes/EmbersToolbox/README.md

 # EmbersToolbox
 A mod that adds integration between Embers ( Rekindled ) and Adventurers Toolbox.

-Items and textures forked from Tinkering with Embers
+Items and textures forked from Tinkering with Embers.